kumahq/kuma-website/CONTRIBUTING.md

 ### Contributor T-shirt

-If your Pull Request to [kumahq/kuma](https://github.com/kumahq/kuma) was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Kuma, congratulations!
+If your pull request was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Kuma, congratulations!
 You are eligible to receive the very special Contributor T-shirt!
 Go ahead and fill out the [Contributors Submissions form](https://goo.gl/forms/5w6mxLaE4tz2YM0L2).